zalabbad/spring-rest-client-demo/README.md

 ## Solution

 This demo shows how to use Spring's RestClient with Spring Retry to implement retries that preserve the MDC context and other thread-local data.
 Spring Retry executes retries in the same thread, ensuring that thread-local context is maintained across retry attempts.

+The project also includes a WebClient implementation with the same interceptors to demonstrate that even with proper interceptors, WebClient's retry mechanism still loses thread-local context during retries.

 ## Key Features